Umairulislam/Umairulislam/README.md

-<h2> Hey there!
-I'm Umair ul islam.</h2>
+<h2> Hi there!
+I'm Umair Ul Islam.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; I'm a front-end developer with a passion for exploring new technologies and learning new skills..
+- 🤔 &nbsp; Certified **Meta** Frontend Developer with a passion for exploring new technologies and learning new skills.
-- 🎓 &nbsp; Computer Systems Engineer from DUET.
+- 🎓 &nbsp; Computer Systems Engineer Graduated from DUET.
-- ✍️ &nbsp; Currently working on Ethereum Blockchain.
+- ✍ &nbsp; Currently working on Ethereum Blockchain.

 <h3> 🛠 &nbsp;Tech Stack</h3>